On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Similarities between and Rastall theory

 and thus, the conservation of the SET is

-That is, this is essentially GR with a trivial redefinition of the electromagnetic field.
-This result had to be expected from the beginning due to the traceless nature of the electromagnetic field.
+That is, this is GR ($\alpha$ can be incorporated in the electromagnetic field or in $\kappa$).
+This result had to be expected since the beginning, due to the tracelessness of the electromagnetic SET.

 Therefore, until now we have found no surprising result, since for the same case Rastall gravity also reduces to GR.
+Indeed, since for the electromagnetic field $T = 0$, one has $f(R,T) = f(R,0) = f(R)$.
+So, the theory reduces to a $f(R)$ theory.